LucaIns/website/content/authors/admin/_index.md

 and I received a MSc (cum laude) from the University of Parma, where I worked with [Marco Riani](http://riani.it/) on a thesis titled *"A Modern Approach to Robust Regression"*.
 I am a developer of the [FSDA MATLAB Toolbox](https://github.com/UniprJRC/FSDA) and a member of the [Robust Statistics Acedemy](http://rosa.unipr.it/index.html).

+My PhD dissertation is titled *"Approaches for Outlier Detection in Sparse High-Dimensional Regression Models"*.
 I am currently developing statistical methodologies for analyzing sparse regression problems affected by different forms of adversarial data contamination.
 The developed methodologies encompass continuous optimization methods as well as mixed-integer programming techniques.
 I am investigating the use of these tools to analyze the effects of climate change on honeybees mortality.

 <!-- {{< icon name="download" pack="fas" >}} Download my {{< staticref "media/demo_resume.pdf" "newtab" >}}resumé{{< /staticref >}}. -->